This post may contain affiliate links which won’t change your price but will share some commission.

 - 1 ½ cups all-purpose flour, spooned & leveled (188g)

 - ¼ teaspoon salt

 - ½ cup salted butter at room temperature

 - 1 cup granulated sugar

-- Preheat oven to 350 degrees F. Line muffin pans with cupcake liners.
+- Preheat oven to 350°F. Line muffin pans with cupcake liners.
 Whisk the flour, cornstarch, baking powder, baking soda, and salt together in a large bowl.

-- Beat the butter on high speed in a stand mixer or using a handheld mixer for 1 minute until creamy and light.
-Add sugar and beat another 2 minutes.
+- Beat the butter and sugar on high speed in a stand mixer or using a handheld mixer for 3 minutes until creamy and light.
 Scrape sides and bottom of the bowl.

-- Add eggs and vanilla, beating on medium-high speed until combined.
+- Add egg whites and vanilla, beating on medium-high speed until combined.
 Beat in sour cream.